 'Eric hated sad stories, beets, romantic comedies, a snow-packed driveway, and turning off the garage light.
 That's it.
 Eric was content with most everything else.'

 Editor's note: This article was originally published on March 15, 2021.
 It has since been updated.

 When Crystal Sauser sat down to write her late husband Eric's obituary, she hoped to capture in her words his legacy and celebrate the life she'd shared with him.
-Her lovingly hilarious obituary achieved just that as it went viral on social media, leaving a lasting impact on everyone who reads it.
+Her lovingly hilarious obituary achieved social media's attention, leaving a lasting impact on everyone who reads it.
 "I think his face is so red," Sauser told Good Morning America of what Eric would think about the attention.
 "He's completely embarrassed by me saying things [in the obituary] like, 'He's dead sexy,' but he would be so happy that he wasn't cookie cutter."

 When I recommend stuff, I usually highlight stories written by @OWHnews reporters.
 But this obituary deserves a read.
 Godspeed, Eric pic.twitter.com/5JSThgsHSu— Bob Glissmann (@BobGlissmann) February 28, 2021

 The 43-year-old dental technician—who was dad to Amelia, 11, Violet, 9, and Benjamin, 5—died on February 26, 2021, after a nearly two-year-long fight with cancer.
 Saucer revealed that Eric was diagnosed with leukemia in April 2019 after he began experiencing night sweats and found himself getting winded after carrying their daughter upstairs to bed.
 "We were shocked," she said.
 "Eric said nothing but, 'Oh well, it's fine.
 We are going to just deal with this.'
 So, that was our mantra and that's what we followed.
 He and I are absolutely complete opposites, but the way we managed this was as a team."